Hardie Scott: Career

 Scott was admitted to the Pennsylvania state bar in 1935 and practiced law with his father.
 He was the assistant city solicitor and a special duty attorney general.

 During World War II, he served in the U.S. Army before being discharged for deafness.

-Scott was elected as a Republican to the Eightieth, Eighty-first, and Eighty-second Congresses, from 1947 to 1953.
-He was not a candidate for renomination in 1952.
+Scott, like his father, had estates outside Philadelphia in the Delaware County horse country, but maintained residences in the City, where his father was a Republican ward leader.
+The Party designated Hardie Scott as the nominee for the third congressional district in 1944, but he withdrew.
+In 1946, again with organization support, he took the nomination with 94% of the vote.
+Scott was one of six Republicans who took Democratic districts in the City that November.
+Scott's vote for the Taft-Hartley Act lost him some organization support in 1948, but he still won nomination handily with 62%.
+The election was a narrower challenge; his 62% in 1946 dropped to 52%, but unlike three of the six victors in the previous election he held on.
+His election margin slipped a bit in 1950, but the victory was still Scott's.
+His falling margins did not impress the party organization; in 1952 Scott, now a 45-year-old bridegroom, retired from electoral politics.
+Scott served in the Eightieth, Eighty-first, and Eighty-second Congresses, from 1947 to 1953.
 In Congress, Scott introduced the bill that authorized the creation of what eventually became Independence National Historical Park.

 Scott was then a counsel for the State Securities Commission.
 He was an associate counsel with Dechert, Price & Rhoads until his retirement.

 Personal life

 Scott was married to Mrs. MacRoy Jackson (née Almira Geraldine Rockefeller.) in 1952.
 They bred and trained race horses.

 Scott was a member of the Racquet Club, Radnor Hunt, and the Union League of Philadelphia.

-He died at his home in Edgmont, Pennsylvania on November 2, 1999 at the age of 82.
+He died at his home in Edgmont, Pennsylvania on November 2, 1999 at the age of 92.
 He was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.